anuragjain-git/anuragjain-git/README.md

 # What I'm Focusing on 🌱

 - 👯 I’m currently learning about Back-End Development and improving my Front-End Skills.
-- 💬 Let's talk about Blockchain, Web3, VR, AI, Problem Solving Algorithms... and how awesome they are!
+- 💬 Let's talk about Blockchain, Web3, VR, AI, Problem Solving Algorithms... and How Awesome they are!

 # About ME 🤔